What is a trust? Everything to know before setting up a trust

-Trusts have long been thought of as an inheritance tool meant only for the super wealthy, thanks to the “trust-fund baby” stereotype in Hollywood movies.
-But, you don’t have to be a Hilton, Kardashian, or Richie Rich’s parents to set up a Trust.
-Anyone who wants to leave precise instructions on how their assets should be managed after they’re gone can set up a Trust.
+Trusts have long been thought of as an inheritance tool meant only for the super wealthy, thanks to the “trust-fund baby” stereotype.
+But what is a trust, and do you actually need a supersized bank account to set one up?
+No, anyone who wants to leave precise instructions on how their assets should be managed after they’re gone can set up a trust.
+It serves as a tool to manage the wealth you’ve built throughout your life after you’re gone — helping the people, causes and organizations that have meant the most to you.

 A Trust is created for its beneficiary.
 At some point, the beneficiary will receive proceeds from the Trust in accordance with its terms.
 The beneficiary may be a person — a child, grandchild, family member, or others — but it can also be a charity or business.

-One reason some people prefer Trusts is so they can avoid probate.
-Probate is the judicial court’s process of deciding upon the validity of a public document.
-Avoiding that process is one less step that has to happen before your assets can be distributed as you intended.
+One reason some people prefer trusts is so they can circumvent probate, which is the judicial court’s process of deciding upon the validity of a public document.
+By avoiding probate, your assets will be distributed as you intended that much faster.

 Do you ever dock your kid’s allowance because they forget to take out the trash?
 Instead of giving them the full $10, you only pay them $8.
 And if they don’t do any of their chores, you give them zip.